How should I score a Baker job interview?

 Use weighted scoring: Technical Baking Skills 45%, Production Timing and Consistency 35%, Quality Control and Standards 20%.
 Score 1-5 on dough handling, recipe knowledge, timing management, and quality maintenance with specific behavioural indicators.

-Common misunderstanding: Some interviewers rely on subjective impressions rather than systematic scoring.
+Some interviewers rely on subjective impressions instead of systematic scoring.
 Baker assessment requires objective evaluation of technique precision, recipe knowledge, timing accuracy, and quality consistency - use structured criteria to compare candidates fairly.

 What scoring system works best for evaluating Baker job interview candidates?